Newlin Law Areas of Practice

 Is UM only available if the at-fault driver is uninsured?
 NO. Most UM policies also operate as Underinsured Motorist Coverage.
 If you are injured by an at-fault driver due to automobile negligence, and that driver’s Bodily Injury Coverage cannot adequately compensate you for your loss, you may be able to recover from a UM policy.

 How do I find out if I qualify for a UM Claim?
-Call the law office of Dan Newlin & Partners at (407) 888-8000: Underinsured Motorist coverage is one of the more intricate working parts in the auto insurance industry.
+Call Dan Newlin Injury Attorneys at (407) 888-8000: Underinsured Motorist coverage is one of the more intricate working parts in the auto insurance industry.
 It is coverage that insurance companies do not regularly advertise to their customers.
 Most people don’t realize that bringing a UM claim against your insurance company will not affect your rates.
 It is coverage that you as a customer pay a premium for, and therefore are entitled to.
 When you contact my office, we will meet with you personally, at no charge, to go through every aspect of your insurance policy.
 As a courtesy we offer to our clients a comprehensive review of your policy and recommendations on how to better protect yourself.
 Call today to find out if you qualify for an Uninsured Motorist Claim.